CleanTalk/gf-doboard-addon/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Seamlessly integrate Gravity Forms with doBoard — automatically create tasks for every form submission!
+Organize and track all messages from your site.
+Gravity Forms, upgraded with Project Management (PM).

 == Description ==

-The doBoard Add-On for Gravity Forms allows you to automatically create tasks in the doBoard project management system whenever a Gravity Forms form is submitted.
+Seamlessly integrate Gravity Forms with doBoard (PM).
+Automatically create tasks, organize and track every message from site.

-Perfect for automating the processing of leads, orders, support requests, or any other data collected via forms on your website.
+This add-on creates tasks in doBoard for every submission made through a [Gravity Forms](https://www.gravityforms.com/) on your site.
+It automates the processing of leads, orders, support requests, and any other data collected through your websiteвЂ™s forms.
+Short name (acronym) for the plugin is GF2DB.

-== Super short instruction to integrate form entries to doboard ==
-1. Navigate to Forms → Settings → doBoard to connect your forms to doBoard.com (just pust your token)
-2. In form settings select options, where you want to save entries
+[doBoard.com](https://doboard.com/?utm_source=wordpress.org&utm_medium=gf-addon-desc&utm_campaign=doboard-crm) is a project management app (PM).
+It helps teams communicate with users and manage midterm projects effectively.

-= doBoard Integration for Gravity Forms =
+= KEY FEATURES =

-Direct integration between Gravity Forms and doBoard:
+*	Direct integration between Gravity Forms and doBoard.com.
+No need for team members to manually create new tasks, which saves time for real work.
-* Automated task creation from submitted forms
+*	Automated task creation from submitted forms.
-* Organization of project contact information
+*	Organization of project contact information.
 *	Team collaboration features for sales and support teams
 *	A simple alternative to heavyweight CRM platforms

-= Turn form submissions into organized workflows =

-Link Gravity Forms with doBoard to automatically transform every submission into a structured task.
-If you're managing customer inquiries, processing service requests, or collecting lead information, this integration ensures nothing goes unnoticed.
+*	Ideal for small and medium teams managing customer relationships, service requests, or sales funnels through WordPress.

-= Automatic Workflow Creation =
+= HOW DOES GF2DB WORK? =

-Every form entry goes directly into your doBoard workspace, creating tasks that can be assigned, tracked, and completed.
-No manual data transfer, no lost submissions—just a clear process from form to action.
+Every form entry goes directly into your doBoard project, creating tasks that can be assigned, tracked, and completed.
+No manual data transfer, no lost submissionsвЂ”just a clear process from form to action.
+The workflow like this,
-Simplified CRM Capabilities
-doBoard functions as a practical contact management system for teams who need CRM capabilities without the need for enterprise features:

 *	Store contact information from submitted forms in organized projects
 *	Track customer interactions through comments and task updates
 *	Segment contacts by assigning them to specific projects or workflows
 *	Track interaction history and follow-up status in a single dashboard

-= Simplified Lead Management =

-Sales and support teams can systematically manage incoming leads.
-Each submission becomes a trackable task with attached contact information, making it easy to assign responsibility, set follow-up dates, and track conversion progress.

-= Easy Process Automation =

-Create repeatable workflows for common business processes—quote requests, support tickets, partnership inquiries—by automatically routing form data to the appropriate team members. doBoard organizes all processes while your team focuses on execution.

-= What you get =

-Ideal for small and medium teams managing customer relationships, service requests, or sales funnels through WordPress.

 == Installation ==

-* Upload the plugin files to the /wp-content/plugins/cleantalk-doboard-add-on-for-gravity-forms directory, or install the plugin through the WordPress plugins screen directly.
+*	Install the plugin through **the WordPress -> Plugins** screen directly or upload the plugin files to the /wp-content/plugins/cleantalk-doboard-add-on-for-gravity-forms directory.
 *	Activate the plugin through the 'Plugins' screen in WordPress.
-* Go to Gravity Forms Settings → doBoard and enter your doBoard user token (global setting).
+*	Go to Gravity **Forms -> Settings -> doBoard** and enter your doBoard user token (global setting).
-* For each form, go to Forms → Form Settings → doBoard Feeds and configure the integration options (account, project, board, labels, etc.).
+*	Go to **Forms -> Form Settings -> doBoard Feeds** and configure the integration options (account, project, board, labels, etc.).
 *	Save your settings.
 Tasks will now be created automatically on form submission according to your feed configuration.

 == Frequently Asked Questions ==